HDLxGraph: Bridging Large Language Models and HDL Repositories via HDL Graph Databases: Experiments

 \subsection{Code Debugging}

-\textbf{Benchmark:} We evaluate {\name}'s capability in handling real-world, repository-level debugging challenges and choose LLM4SecHW~\cite{LLM4SecHW} as the benchmark, which extracts and refines data from the version control systems of open-source repository-level hardware designs.
-Specifically, we choose the mor1kx repository~\cite{openrisc_mor1kx}, an OpenRISC processor IP core, for our evaluation\footnote{Since {\name}'s AST and DFG parsers currently do not support SystemVerilog syntax, we leave further debugging evaluation on SystemVerilog repositories as future work.}.
-In the mor1kx repository~\cite{openrisc_mor1kx}, there are 5 git commit SHAs covering different debugging issues.
+\textbf{Benchmark:} We choose the mor1kx repository~\cite{openrisc_mor1kx}, a repository-level debugging challenge in the SOTA LLM4SecHW~\cite{LLM4SecHW} benchmark, for our debugging evaluation.
+The mor1kx repository~\cite{openrisc_mor1kx} is an OpenRISC processor IP core with 5 git commit SHAs covering various debugging issues.

-\textbf{Metric:} Following LLM4SecHW, we choose ROUGE-N F1 score \cite{lin-2004-rouge} as the evaluation metric, which refers to the direct $N$-gram overlap between a prediction and a reference word considering precision and recall.
+\textbf{Metric:} We choose ROUGE-N F1 score \cite{lin-2004-rouge} as the evaluation metric, which refers to the direct $N$-gram overlap between a prediction and a reference word considering precision and recall.
 The parameter $N$ can be set to 1, 2 and L, corresponding to matching at unigram, bigram, and longest common subsequence gram, respectively.

-\textbf{Baselines:} We compare our framework with two RAG strategies: the CodeT5+ embedding search strategy \cite{wang-etal-2023-codet5}, denoted as ``Similarity-based RAG", which represents the conventional similarity-based RAG approach, and the accurate-RAG debugging strategy, denoted as ``Accurate-RAG", which relies on human effort to extract the exact buggy code segments to be modified, serving as a theoretical top-tier RAG baseline.
+\textbf{Baselines:} We compare our framework with three RAG strategies: the accurate-RAG debugging strategy, denoted as ``Accurate-RAG", which relies on human effort to extract the exact buggy code segments to be modified as a theoretical top-tier RAG baseline, CodeT5+@\cite{wang-etal-2023-codet5}, denoted as ``Similarity-based RAG", which represents the conventional similarity-based RAG approach, and ``GraphRAG", which represents Microsoft's software-code GraphRAG.

-\textbf{Evaluation Results:} As illustrated in Figure \ref{ev:Debugging}, HDLxGraph achieves a higher score of ROUGE-1, ROUGE-2 and ROUGE-L compared to similarity-based RAG under all scenarios, and exhibits performance approaching that of the top-tier baseline.
-This demonstrates HDLxGraph's potential in handling real-world debugging issues.
+\textbf{Evaluation Results:} As illustrated in Figure~\ref{ev:Debugging}, {\name} achieves consistently higher scores than both the similarity-based RAG and software-code Graph RAG baselines across all scenarios, with performance approaching that of ``Accurate-RAG".
+Notably, when using less powerful LLaMA~3.1 and Qwen2.5-Coder-7B models, {\name} attains an average improvement of {8.18\%} in ROUGE-1, ROUGE-2, and ROUGE-L metrics over the best software Graph RAG baseline, demonstrating {\name}’s generalizability even under constrained hardware resources.